jtlemon/drill_controller/mega_shield/checklist.md

 - [X] Remove the I/O Interface sheet.
 - [X] Remove the connectors for the maximum limit sensors.
 - [ ] Add Power supply sections.
+- [ ] 9V not needed, mark as not connected.

 ## Power Protection